SModelS/smodels/docs/manual/source/BasicInput.rst

 the precision of the results is limited to the MC statistics used to generate the file.

-*In the case of SLHA input only*, the production cross sections for the BSM states also have to be included in the SLHA file as SLHA blocks, according to the :ref:`SLHA cross-section format <xsecSLHA>` (see :download:`example file <examples/example.slha>`).
+*In the case of SLHA input only*, the production cross sections for the BSM states also have to be included in the SLHA file as SLHA blocks, according to the :ref:`SLHA cross section format <xsecSLHA>` (see :download:`example file <examples/example.slha>`).
-For the MSSM and some of its extensions, they may be calculated automatically using `Pythia <http://home.thep.lu.se/~torbjorn/Pythia.html>`_ and `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_, as discussed in :ref:`Cross-section calculator <xsecCalc>`.
+For the MSSM and some of its extensions, they may be calculated automatically using `Pythia <http://home.thep.lu.se/~torbjorn/Pythia.html>`_ and `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_, as discussed in :ref:`cross section calculator <xsecCalc>`.

-*In the case of LHE input*, the total production cross-section as well as the center-of-mass energy should be listed in the <init></init> block, according to the standard LHE format (see :download:`example file <examples/example.slha>`).
+*In the case of LHE input*, the total production cross section as well as the center-of-mass energy should be listed in the <init></init> block, according to the standard LHE format (see :download:`example file <examples/example.slha>`).
 Moreover, all the Z\ :sub:`2`-even particles (see definition in :ref:`final states <final states>`) should be set as stable, since